CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

  Explain why line 4 and line 6 output different numbers.

 line 4 has a local varible declared inside a local scope.
-Line 6 only has access to the global scope.
+Line 6 only has access only codeto the global scope.
 ## Question 2

 Take a look at the following code: